 - Has a ticket or collision put a dent in your wallet?
-At Kanetix.ca, we shop the market to help you get the lowest rate, and our customers save an average of $750 because of it.
+At Kanetix.ca, we shop the market to help you get the lowest rate.
 Compare car insurance quotes today to see if you could save money.

 Long weekend driving tips

 - Get some rest before you leave so that you're at your most alert.

 - Buckle up and make sure everyone in the car does as well.
 About 5 percent of Canadians don't buckle up, yet they represent one-third of fatalities in collisions where there's been a death.

 - Be patient.
 Long weekend traffic is going to be slow, and driving aggressively will only increase the odds that you'll get into a collision or get pulled over and handed a ticket.
-If traffic congestion really gets under your skin, try to avoid the masses, plan to leave earlier or later than everyone else.
+If traffic congestion really gets under your skin, try to avoid the masses by planning to leave earlier or later than peak traffic times.

 - Once traffic lets up, don't speed to make up time.
 Obey the limit and be safer for it.
 As an added bonus, you'll also save a bit of money because speeding increases your vehicle's fuel consumption.
 Spend less on gas (and avoid a ticket) by going the limit.

 - Don't drive distracted.
-If you're hungry, eat before you leave or at the rest stop.
-Put your phone on mute so that you can't hear the texts, emails or calls coming in.
-And, pre-program your route into your GPS.
+If you're hungry, eat before you leave or at the rest stop, put your phone on mute, and pre-program your route into the GPS.

-- Have a Plan B in case your original route is too congested by traffic volume or there's a collision.
+- Have a back-up route planned in case your original route is too congested by traffic volume or there's a collision.